 At a high level, AWS Step Functions enables you to focus on your business logic rather than on the “plumbing” of your applications.
 You can zoom out and orchestrate automated workflows around your company’s cloud computing needs without adding complexity to your IT infrastructure.

-Recently, one of our solutions architects led a 15-minute webinar in which he goes into more detail on the value of this service.
+One of our solutions architects led a 15-minute webinar in which he goes into more detail on the value of this service.
 Watch the full webinar here to learn more about the service from one of our most experienced cloud experts.